Acokanthera

 Acokanthera is a genus of flowering plants in the family Apocynaceae.
-It comprises 5 species and is generally restricted to Africa, although Acokanthera schimperi also occurs in Yemen.
-Its sap contains the deadly cardiotoxic glycoside ouabain.
-The sap is among the most commonly used in arrow poisons, including those used for poaching elephant.
+It comprises 5 species and is generally restricted to Africa, although A. schimperi also occurs in Yemen.
+Its sap contains the deadly toxin ouabain, a glycoside that causes heart failure.
+The sap is among the most commonly used in arrow poisons, including those used for poaching elephants.

 The poison it contains works by stopping the heart, like most other arrow poisons.